-The success of the documentary film, The Wild Parrots of Telegraph Hill, came as a big surprise.
-Never in my life had I imagined working on something like it.
-While I was feeding the flock I had been hoping that someone would come along wanting to make a little video.
+The success of the documentary film, The Wild Parrots of Telegraph Hill, was a big surprise.
+I’d never imagined being involved with something like that.
+During the time that I was feeding the flock I’d hoped that someone might come along wanting to make a little video.
 The birds were so colorful and individually recognizable to me that I wanted some way of documenting and retaining my memories of them.
-So when Judy came along with the idea of making an actual movie, I was eager to help.
-I was a bit shy at first, and she thought I was inarticulate—too much of a hermit—to have me as the center of the film, which was fine with me.
-I didn’t want the film to be about me.
-I wanted it to be about the parrots.
+When Judy showed up with the idea of making an actual movie, I was eager to help.
+But I had a general rule of keeping to the background.
+I wanted the film to be about the parrots.
 I broached the idea with her of leaving me out of it entirely, that my role would simply be to provide access to the birds.
-But she didn’t think that would work.
-She decided to try to make it a children’s film, using child actors as the center of the story, but that didn’t work either.
-During the inevitable delays that happen during film shoots, I told the children parrot stories to keep them interested.
-Judy saw then that I did know how to talk, and that’s when the focus shifted to telling the story of my relationship with the flock.
+Because of my reluctance, she thought I was too shy and inarticulate to be the center of the story.
+She decided then to make it a children’s film, using child actors as the center of the story.
+To keep the kids entertained during the inevitable delays that happen in a film shoot, I told them stories about the parrots.
+Judy saw that I could talk and she loved the stories.
+The kids film wasn’t working, and by that time, I’d become enthusiastic enough about the project that my reluctance to participate vanished.
+I agreed to let the focus shift to the story of my relationship with the flock.

-I really had been something of a hermit for the previous 30 years or so, and suddenly I was flying all over the country, renting cars, staying in hotels, giving interviews, doing readings, and attending film openings.
-The film took me to Canada, England, and Australia as well.
-The funny thing was that I was very comfortable doing it.
-I knew my subject inside out, so I felt at ease.
-I liked talking to crowds.
-It wasn’t all that different from performing as a singer, which I’d done before my days living on the street.
-By the end of it, though, I was drained and occasionally seeing double.
-I was happy to move beyond it.
+For the previous 25 years or so, I‘d been essentially a hermit.
+With the release of the book and then the film, I suddenly found myself flying around the country, renting cars, staying in hotels, giving interviews, doing book readings, and attending film openings.
+Besides the United States, the film took me to Canada, England, and Australia.
+I felt comfortable with it.
+I knew my subject, so I was at ease and found that I enjoyed talking to crowds.
+It wasn’t all that different from performing as a singer.
+By the end, though, I was completely drained.
+I’d even started seeing double.
+I was happy to move past it.

 The film went from theaters, to television, to DVD, and finally to streaming.
-But its availability on streaming services has diminished considerably.
+But its availability on streaming platforms has diminished considerably.
 It’s currently available only on Kanopy, a free service that many libraries use.
-The reason for its diminished availability is that the digital version is in standard definition, and streaming services want high definition.
+The reason is that the only digital version has been in standard definition, and streaming services demand high definition.
 Judy’s company is a nonprofit, and it ain’t rolling in the dough.
 Fortunately, AMPAS, the Academy of Motion Picture Arts and Sciences (Oscar), through its Academy Film Archive donated a 4k scan of the original 16mm negative.
-The film is currently undergoing a total restoration so that it meets the current standards of the larger streaming services.
-It’s a tedious job.
-Each individual frame has to be inspected—approximately 120,000 frames.
-The project should be completed by this summer.
+The restoration has been completed and will soon go into distribution.
+It’s been a five and a half year project, one that was often delayed by the demands of a new film Judy was working on.
+Click on the image to watch the new 2023 trailer.